ingonyama-zk/icicle/README.md

 ### Hall of Fame

 - [Robik](https://github.com/robik75), for his on-going support and mentorship
+- [liuxiao](https://github.com/liuxiaobleach), for being a top notch bug smasher

+## Help & Support

+For help and support talk to our devs in our discord channel ["ICICLE"](https://discord.gg/EVVXTdt6DF)

 ## License